dewi-alliance/hotspot-manufacturers/template.md

 ## Previous shipments (required)
 Startups welcomed!
 * Have you shipped anything in the past?
 What types of products have you shipped?
-* Which countries have you previously shipped regulatory FCC or CE approved products?
+* Which countries have you previously shipped regulatory approved products?
+(FCC, CE, etc.)

 ## Which countries do you plan to ship to and get regulatory certifications for? (required)